-A. the offering or accepting of bribes, payoffs or kickbacks made directly or indirectly to obtain an advantage in a commercial transaction or to influence any decision; and individuals in order to obtain, retain or direct business for or to any person.
+In addition, the United States Foreign Corrupt Practices Act of 1977, as amended (the "FCPA"), contains certain prohibitions with respect to giving anything of value, directly or indirectly, to foreign government officials or certain other individuals in order to obtain, retain or direct business for or to any person.
 Accordingly, corporate funds, property or anything of value may not be, directly or indirectly, offered or given by Canopy's directors, officers and employees or an agent acting on Canopy's behalf to a government official or employee, employee or agent of a state-owned or controlled enterprise, employee or agent of a public international organization, political party or official or any candidate for political office, including any family member or household member of any of the above, for the purpose of influencing any act or decision of such party of person or inducing such party or person to use his or her influence or to otherwise secure any improper advantage, in order to assist in obtaining or retaining business for, or directing business to, any person.
-Please refer to Canopy's Anti-Bribery and Anti-Corruption Policy for details concerning compliance with the FCPA by Canopy's employees, agents and suppliers.
+These requirements apply both to Company employees and agents, such as third-party sales representatives, no matter where they are doing business.
+If you are authorized to engage agents on the Company's behalf, you are responsible for ensuring they are reputable and for obtaining a written agreement for them to uphold the Company's standards in this area.
+Please refer to Canopy's Anti-Bribery and Anti-Corruption Policy for details concerning compliance with the FCPA by Canopy's employees, agents, and suppliers.